mk251-stack/INDE-577-Final-Project/examples/Supervised_Learning/K_Nearest_Neighbors/README.md

 examples/Supervised_Learning/K_Nearest_Neighbors/K_Nearest_Neighbors.ipynb

-# Method
+# Algorithm

 KNN is a non-parametric classification method that predicts the class of a new instance based on the majority vote of its k nearest neighbors in feature space.
-Because KNN relies on distances, our pipeline includes:
+Because KNN relies on distances, proper preprocessing is critical and therefore our pipeline includes:

 • One-hot encoding for categorical variables
 • Standard scaling for numerical variables
 • scikit-learn’s KNeighborsClassifier

-The reusable function train_knn_model() handles preprocessing, splitting, and model training.
-Evaluation is done through evaluate_knn_model().
+The reusable function train_knn_model handles preprocessing, train test splitting, and model training.
+Evaluation is performed using evaluate_knn_model, which reports accuracy, a confusion matrix, and class level metrics.

 # Dataset